-These homemade Shower Soothers are made with natural ingredients yet effectively ease the symptoms of a sinus infection.
+These homemade Shower Soothers are made with completely natural decongestant ingredients and effectively ease the symptoms of a sinus infection.
 This DIY Decongestant Shower Tablets recipe more closely mimics the the original than most aromatherapy shower tablet recipes I’ve seen.
-The essential oils were chosen specifically to ease sinus congestion and help both soothe and open airways.
+The essential oils used in this natural recipe were chosen specifically to ease sinus congestion and help both soothe and open airways.

 One of the most popular articles on my primary blog is a simple DIY Vick’s Shower Tablets recipe.
 Now, while most have had no issue with the diy recipe a few ran into problems or wanted alternatives to the glitter or vapor rub used in those tablets.
 I developed this decongestant shower tablet recipe version last year, but never got around to posting it… now that this site is up and we are going into the cold season, it seemed the time and perfect place to share.